olikelly00/scaling-data-infra/README.md

 We can see several examples of high-availability being implemented in this project:

-1. **Parallel consumer scaling via Kafka partitioning** to prevent single-consumer bottlenecks and allows failover within the consumer group
+1. **Parallel consumer scaling enabled by Kafka partitioning** to prevent single-consumer bottlenecks and allows failover within the consumer group
 **Replicating EC2 consumer servers** to ensure continued service if one instance goes down
 2. **Auto Scaling Groups** that automatically launch new instances when traffic spikes or failures occur
 3. **Pre-built AMIs** that allow rapid redeployment of identical environments, reducing downtime